 In addition to exchanging this extra data through MPI itself, Intel® Trace Collector also creates one background thread per process.
 These threads are connected to each other through TCP sockets and thus can communicate with each other even while MPI is being used by the main application thread.

 For distributed memory checking and locking memory that the application should not access, Intel® Trace Collector interacts with Valgrind* through Valgrind's client request mechanism.
 Valgrind tracks definedness of memory (that is, whether it was initialized or not) within a process; Intel® Trace Collector extends that mechanism to the whole application by transmitting this additional information between processes using the same methods which also transmit the additional data type information and restoring the correct Valgrind state at the recipient.

 Without Valgrind the

-check is limited to reporting write accesses which modified buffers; typically this is detected long after the fact.
+LOCAL:MEMORY:ILLEGAL_MODIFICATIONcheck is limited to reporting write accesses which modified buffers; typically this is detected long after the fact.
 With Valgrind, memory which the application hands over to MPI is set to "inaccessible" in Valgrind by Intel® Trace Collector and accessibility is restored when ownership is transferred back.
 In between any access by the application is flagged by Valgrind right at the point where it occurs.
-Suppressions are used to avoid reports for the required accesses to the locked memory by the MPI library itself.
+Suppressions are used to avoid reports for the required accesses to the locked memory by the Intel MPI Library itself.